rust-lang/book/src/ch01-01-installation.md

 ### Local Documentation

-The installation of Rust also includes a local copy of the documentation so that you can read it offline.
+The installation of the Rust® toolchain also includes a local copy of the documentation so that you can read it offline.
 Run `rustup doc` to open the local documentation in your browser.

 Any time a type or function is provided by the standard library and you’re not sure what it does or how to use it, use the application programming interface